Cotopaxi, Colorado: Russian Jewish Colony

 This document was recorded on April 19, 1883.

-This is a lien against Saltiel for waged earned but not paid at his mine in Cotopaxi.
+This is a lien against Saltiel for wages earned but not paid at his mine in Cotopaxi

 Let's call it "Sweated Labor".